futurewebprogramming/Full-Stack-Web-Development/CSS -Complete-Course/Lecture-09-CSS-Text&Font/README.md

 ```

-CSS Fonts
+### CSS Fonts
 Font Selection is Important
-Choosing the right font has a huge impact on how the readers experience a website.
+Choosing right font has a huge impact.

-The right font can create a strong identity for your brand.

-Using a font that is easy to read is important.
-The font adds value to your text.
+Using a font that is easy to read is important. font adds value to your text.
 It is also important to choose the correct color and text size for the font.

-Generic Font Families
+### Generic Font Families
 In CSS there are five generic font families:

+#### Serif fonts:
-Serif fonts have a small stroke at the edges of each letter.
+have a small stroke at the edges of each letter.
 They create a sense of formality and elegance.

+#### Sans-serif:
-Sans-serif fonts have clean lines (no small strokes attached).
+fonts have clean lines (no small strokes attached).
 They create a modern and minimalistic look.

+#### Monospace fonts:
-Monospace fonts - here all the letters have the same fixed width.
+here all the letters have the same fixed width.
 They create a mechanical look.

+#### Cursive fonts:
-Cursive fonts imitate human handwriting.
+imitate human handwriting.

+#### Fantasy fonts:
-Fantasy fonts are decorative/playful fonts.
+are decorative playful fonts.

-All the different font names belong to one of the generic font families.
+All different font names belong to one of the generic font families.

 Difference Between Serif and Sans-serif Fonts